-At least 10 business days prior to scheduling the remote briefing, COC will provide written notification via first class mail and/or email to families participating in the briefing to advise of technological requirements and to request the family notify COC of any known barriers.
-If any family does not respond within five (5) business days, or if the written notification is returned by the post office or the email is rejected, the PHA will contact the family by telephone to identify potential technological barriers and to determine which technology resources are accessible to the family.
-COC will resolve any barriers using the guidance in Section 6 of Notice PIH 2020-32, including offering the family the opportunity to attend an in-person briefing or have a one-on-one briefing over the phone, as appropriate.
+At least 10 business days prior to scheduling the remote briefing, the PHACOC -will provide written-notification via the applicant portal, first class mail and/or email to families participating in the briefing to advise of technological requirements and to request the family notify the PHACOC -of any known barriers.
+If any family does not respond within five business days, or if the written notification is returned by the post office or the email is rejected, the PHACOC -will contact the family by telephone to identify potential technological barriers and to determine which technology resources are accessible to the family.
+The PHACOC -will resolve any barriers using the guidance in Section 6 of Notice PIH 2020-32, including offering the family the opportunity to attend an in-person briefing or have a one-on-one briefing over the phone, as appropriate.

-COC will conduct remote briefings via a video conferencing platform when available.
+The PHACOC -will conduct remote briefings via a video conferencing platform when available.
 If applicants are unable to adequately access the video conferencing platform, the briefing will be conducted by telephone conferencing call-in.
 If the family is unable to adequately access the telephone conferencing call-in, the remote briefing will be postponed, and an in-person alternative or one-on-one briefing over the phone will be provided.

-COC will provide login information and/or conferencing call-in information and an electronic copy of the briefing packet via email at least five business days before the briefing.
-COC will provide a paper copy of the briefing packet upon family request, and may reschedule the briefing to allow adequate time for the family to receive the physical briefing packet.
+The PHACOC -will provide login information and/or conferencing call-in information and an electronic copy of the briefing packet via email at least five business days before the briefing.
+The PHACOC -will provide a paper copy of the briefing packet upon family request, and may reschedule the briefing to allow adequate time for the family to receive the physical briefing packet.

-COC will ensure that all electronic information stored or transmitted as part of the briefing meets the requirements for accessibility for persons with disabilities and persons with LEP, and is secure, including ensuring personally identifiable information (PII) is protected.
+The PHACOC_will ensure that all electronic information stored or transmitted as part of the briefing meets the requirements for accessibility for persons with disabilities and persons with LEP, and is secure, including ensuring personally identifiable information (PII) is protected.

-COC will ensure that families who participate in remote briefings have the opportunity to ask questions as part of the briefing.
+The PHACOC -will ensure that families who participate in remote briefings have the opportunity to ask questions as part of the briefing.

-If families lose connectivity during any remote briefing or otherwise feel they were unable to access information presented during the briefing, the family may request a one-on-one briefing over the phone or in person with COC.
+If families lose connectivity during any remote briefing or otherwise feel they were unable to access information presented during the briefing, the family may request a one-on-one briefing over the phone or in person with the PHACOC.